gabrieldonadel/mmkv-node-bindings/README.md

-# nodejs-mmkv
+# mmkv-node-bindings

-Base on [Tencent MMKV](https://github.com/Tencent/MMKV) high-performance key-value storage framework.
-Implement Node.js.
+A fork of nodejs-mmkv, but with multi architecture support.
+Based on [Tencent MMKV](https://github.com/Tencent/MMKV) high-performance key-value storage framework.

 # Dependencies